Why we want to be the rehumanising platform for a healthier marketplace

 Complexification is at the heart of fragility in ourselves; overwhelm that results in fatigue, denialism and avoidance.

-To cope, we control, prizing familiarity and convenience - the status quo - instead of thinking about consequences.
+To cope, we control, prizing familiarity and convenience - the status quo - instead of acting on consequences.

 Short-term thinking is both rooted in our most primal instincts and encouraged by runaway technological development.